 After Atrus' speech, players may return to Myst Library via Atrus' linking book.
 Two large burn marks can now be found where the red and blue books once sat, implying that Atrus has destroyed his sons' prison books permanently.

 The game has been remade on the PC twice.
 Once remastered in 24-bit color with enhanced sound as Myst: Masterpiece Edition, and again as realMyst, which was a full recreation of the game in Cyan's real-time 3D engine called Plasma.

-- Myst: Masterpiece Edition was released on December 3rd, 2009.
+- Myst: Masterpiece Edition was released in May 2000.
 The Mac version was ported by Presto Studios.